mirage/ke/README.md

 operation is to put some elements faster than a sequence of `Queue.push`, and get some elements faster than a sequence of `Queue.pop`.

-Then we provide a functionnal interface `Fke` or an imperative interface `Rke`.
+Then we provide a functional interface `Fke` or an imperative interface `Rke`.

-We extended implementations to have a limit of elements to store (see `Rke.Weighted` and `Fke.Weigted`).
+We extended implementations to have a limit of elements to store (see `Rke.Weighted` and `Fke.Weighted`).
 The purpose of it is to limit memory consumption of queue when we use it in some contexts (like _encoder_).

 Again, as a part of the MirageOS project, `Ke` does not rely on C stubs,